2009 Landslide Victory

 Kan’s Misfortune & Limits

-Next came “Naoto Kan” who originally distinguished himself as a left-wing activist.
+Next came “Naoto Kan” who originally distinguished himself as an activist in the grass-roots movement.

 Prime Minister Kan’s first challenge came in September 2010 when a Chinese fishing boat rammed into a Japan Coast Guard vessel off the coast of the disputed Senkaku Islands.